SaiMahitVaddadi/EGAT-Private/TO-DO.md

 # TO-DO - Tomorrow:

-### Testing Torch Setups:
+## To Test and Fix:
+- Reaction Global.
+- Dataset Setups.
+- Dataset Commands.
+- Dataset.
+- Dataloader.
+- ML Model Setups.

+### Codes to Modify:
 - Cleanup the Training and Prediction codes.
 - Expand for the multi geometry and multi bond matrix case.
 - Expand for the multi component case.
+- Write a new Generate.py command.

+## Possible Sprints:
 - LLM Block:
-    - Write it up for molfeat.
-    - Write it up for huggingface.
+    - Write up an adapter for molfeat and huggingface and the IBM model.
-    - Add in the past finetuning codes.
+    - Add in the past finetuning codes from ChemLLM.
     - Write the LLM Model.
     - Write the GNN+LLM model.

-- Training and Prediction:
+- Biologic Block:
+    - Write up an adapter for huggingface.
+    - Write up an adapter for ProteinMPNN.
+    - Write up and adapter from pdb ID or pdb file to Protein Sequence.

+- Imbalanced Learning:
+    - Basic Process:
+        1) Create Four Datasets: Train, Imb-Train, Test, Val.
+        2) Load them into a dataloader.
+        3) Train on Train, Test, Val for x epochs.
-    - Write out the skeleton code for the imbalanced learning.
+    - Write out skeleton code for undersampling by masking the dataset and creating a new dataloader from it.
-    - Write out the skeleton code for the data augmentation.
+    - Write out skeleton code for oversampling
-    - Write out the skeleton code for the few-shot learning.
+    - Write out skeleton code for data augmentation.

+- Few-shot learning:
-    - Write out the skeleton code for the symbolic regressor.
+    - Write out the skeleton code that does so.

-- 2D and 3D Similarity: Write out the skeleton code that does so.
+    - Use 2D and 3D molecular similarity.
+Clean up the REINVENT code that does so.

+- Symbolic Regression:
+    - Write out the skeleton code.

+- Active Learning:
-- Write a new Generate.py command.
+    - Write out skeleton code.

 ### Testing the Graphs:
-- Reaction
-- Reaction Geometry
-- Reaction Global
 https://github.com/AntixK/PyTorch-VAE
 https://github.com/eriklindernoren/PyTorch-GAN
 https://github.com/RobinMagnet/pyFM